4 Questions to Ask a Dentist

 Upon completion of your dental exam, your dentist will go over any issues or areas of concerns that they saw during the exam.
 They will let you know where the area is, what their concern is, what symptoms you should be monitoring for and when to follow up.
 Depending on the type of issue or cadence of your regular appointments, as well as the potential for advancement or emergency treatment, they may schedule you in for a follow up appointment right away or recommend you to a specialist for further treatment.
 They may also advise you to monitor for now and follow up at your next appointment or if the symptoms worsen before then.
 If there are concerns, the dentist can walk you through what your treatment options are, as well as preventative measures you can take at home to reduce your chances of needing additional treatment.

-If you want to know more, call us or schedule an appointment online!
+If you want to know more, call us today for more information!
 We serve patients from Toledo OH, Oregon OH, Ottawa Hills OH, Perrysburg OH, Woodhurst OH, Sylvania OH, and Shoreland OH.